Skip to main content

 Volunteer of the Year Awards

-Within the framework of European Volunteer Week, Iberdrola has been organising a day since 2023 in which it awards the most outstanding professionals for their involvement in the company's volunteer projects with the International Volunteers of the Year Awards.
+As part of European Volunteering Week, Iberdrola has been holding an event since 2023 to honour the professionals who have shown exceptional dedication to the company’s volunteering projects through the International Volunteers of the Year Awards.

-In its first edition, held in Madrid, Executive Chairman Ignacio Galán presented the awards to 4 participants from the international volunteer corps, resident in Spain, Brazil, Mexico and Greece, for their contribution to environmental volunteer programmes, training and integration of vulnerable groups, promotion of sustainable development, and promotion of the safe and healthy use of electricity.
+In its first edition, held in Madrid, Executive Chairman Ignacio Galán presented the awards to four members of the international volunteer network, based in Spain, Brazil, Mexico and Greece, in recognition of their contributions to environmental volunteering, training and integration of vulnerable groups, promotion of sustainable development, and encouragement of the safe and responsible use of electricity.

 Contributing to the achievement of the SDGs

-Iberdrola has launched a new social project, My Social Footprint, with which it intends to measure the impact of the social actions of its employees on society, thus taking another step forward in its commitment to achieving the United Nations Sustainable Development Goals.
-Through the volunteering website, each employee can find out how many people they have helped with their work, how many hours they have dedicated to each SDG and how many actions they have carried out to contribute to creating a better world.
+Iberdrola has launched a new social project, My Social Footprint, aimed at measuring the impact of employees’ social actions on society taking another step forward in its commitment to the United Nations Sustainable Development Goals.
+Through the volunteering website , each participant can see how many people they have helped, how many hours they have devoted to each SDG and how many actions they have carried out to help create a better world.

-Iberdrola's Corporate Volunteering Programme is aligned with the SDGs, especially with SDG 7 (affordable and clean energy), SDG 13 (climate action), SDG 3 (health and well-being), SDG 4 (quality education) and SDG 10 (reducing inequalities).
+Iberdrola’s Corporate Volunteering Program is aligned with the SDGs, particularly SDG 7 (affordable and clean energy), SDG 13 (climate action), SDG 3 (health and well-being), SDG 4 (quality education) and SDG 10 (reducing inequalities).

 Iberdrola's Corporate Volunteering Programme contributes to the achievement of the SDGs.